Muhammad-Yasser1/Nextjs-ts-redux-blog/README.md

-# I created this app as a sample of my code, it includes many...things such as CRUD ops, ISR and CSR, typescript, redux, Nextjs 12 and how to combine them together, SASS modules and global styling, dark/light modes, Authentication and many more
+# I created this app as a sample of my code, it includes many...things such as CRUD ops, ISR and CSR, typescript, redux, Nextjs 12 and how to combine them together, SASS modules and global styling, dark/light modes, basic Client side Authentication and many to be implemented when I got the time such as progressive web app features, unit testing, social websites and server side auth

 # Notes
 - SSR/SSG: I used ISR in one page as an example which is /articles/ARTICLE_ID, the rest of the page uses client side fetching